-My husband and I have been looking over our blogs this weekend, noting trends, and discussing how we can better serve our readers.
+My husband and I were looking over both our blogs this weekend.
+Noting trends.
+Discussing how we can better serve our readers.
+Observing which of our articles have most resonated with our readers.

 Our Top 10 Posts and Pages of 2014: